techidaily/site-games-able/source/_posts/balancing-engagement-the-skillful-application-of-block-and-unblock-on-twitch.md

  If you're on Android, you'll find that you can follow the above instructions word-for-word, right up until the point where a blocked user list is supposed to appear.
 Strangely, the blocked user list never made it over from iOS.

  As such, a quick and hassle-free way to unblock someone on Android is by using Twitch's desktop site on your device.
-Just head over to Twitch and load the desktop version of the site (here's a guide on how you can[view the desktop version of any site](https://www.makeuseof.com/how-to-view-desktop-version-of-any-site-on-mobile/) ).
+Just head over to Twitch and load the desktop version of the site (here's a guide on how you can [view the desktop version of any site](https://www.makeuseof.com/how-to-view-desktop-version-of-any-site-on-mobile/) ).
 After that, follow the steps above for unblocking Twitch users via Settings.

  If you don't want to use this method, we'd recommend logging into your Twitch account on PC to manage your blocked users list instead.